janpetzold/az305-learning/README.md

 SDL reviews bring clarity around security features.
 SDL can help you maintain an inventory of workload assets and their security reports, which cover origin, usage, operational weaknesses, and other factors.

-Advanced Thread protection in Azure STorage currently only available for Blob Storage.
+Advanced Thread protection in Azure Storage currently only available for Blob Storage.

 Inbound/outbound port rules: Processing stops once traffic matches a rule (low numbers first, high numbers later/not processed)